Industrial Equipment

 • Control system: Includes switches, remote controllers, or automated systems that manage and monitor crane operations.

-Structure of factory crane
+Structure of overhead crane

-Structure of factory crane
+Structure of overhead crane

 Other important parts include the electric winch, cables, and hooks, which work together to support lifting and movement tasks.
 Depending on the work environment, cranes can be customized with additional features for greater efficiency and safety.

-Advantages of Factory Cranes
+Advantages of Overhead Cranes

-Factory cranes are essential for moving raw materials, machinery, and finished goods.
+Overhead cranes are essential for moving raw materials, machinery, and finished goods.
 Their benefits include:

 • Higher efficiency: Able to lift and transport loads of up to hundreds of tons quickly and flexibly, saving time and boosting productivity.